janzheng/Meteor-React-Alt-Base/README.md

     * `containers/posts-list.js` follows the tutorial's suggestion to add additional data to the posts object returned from the `posts` collection
         * I'm not sure if I'm a fan of adding data like `uid`, `href` and `label` like in the `getMeteorData` in the `posts-list.jsx` part of the tutorial.
 I think this information might be better suited to the display components than the data container component
 * Adding Posts
-  – decided against using an add-post component and put all logic in posts.js for a new post
+  * All post adding logic in `posts.js` for a new post, as opposed to a new `add-posts.js` file as there aren't many lines of code

-– Editor
+* Editor
-  – we get the postID from the react router, get it from the page as a parameter, then pass it into the post-edit.js – renamed editor subscription from 'editor' to 'postById' – use FormControl for the editor pagedata container – post-edit.js: decided to leave post-edit calls together with the post-edit form
+  * we get the postID from the react router, get it from the page as a parameter, then pass it into the post-edit.js – renamed editor subscription from 'editor' to 'postById' – use FormControl for the editor pagedata container – post-edit.js: decided to leave post-edit calls together with the post-edit form